 |EBS Snapshot API Requests||EBS charges you for the amount of API calls you make for snapshots.
 These are charged in increments of thousands of API requests.|

-Amazon EBS offers a few different Volume Types that have different pricing rates and functionality.
+Amazon EBS offers different Volume Types that have different pricing rates and functionality.
 Each EBS Volume Type is described below:

 |General Purpose SSD (gp2, gp3)||General Purpose SSD (gp3) volumes offer cost-effective storage that is ideal for a broad range of workloads.|